When I move into a new place I go somewhat comakazi in the

 8. Stain away!

+I stained the entire table, but later realized this was totally unnecessary.
 9. I chose to paint the entire table, except for the top, white.
 The paint was a little too shiny and thick for my tastes-but there was no way I was going to Home Depot again.

 10. Let the paint dry, add the knobs, then wa-la!
 Let me present the table.